-Learning Outcomes: Upon successful completion of this course, students should be able to: Analyze and explain the behavior of programs involving the fundamental program, write programs that use the fundamental program constructs including standard conditional and iterative control structures, Identify and correct syntax and logic errors in short programs and they will be able to Design and implement program by using packages, interfaces, events, applets and swings.
+Learning Outcomes: Upon successful completion of this course, students should be able to: Analyse and explain the behaviour of programs involving the fundamental program, write programs that use the fundamental program constructs including standard conditional and iterative control structures, Identify and correct syntax and logic errors in short programs and they will be able to Design and implement program by using packages, interfaces, events, applets and swings.
 Students will also be able to handle exceptions in programs.

-Overview of Basic OO Concepts
+Overview of Basic 00 Concepts

-Need for object-oriented paradigm: Agents, responsibility, messages, methods, classes and instances, class hierarchies (Inheritance), method binding, data types, variables, scope and life time of variables, arrays, operators, expressions, control statements, type conversion and casting.
+Need for object-oriented paradigm: Architecture, Agents, responsibility, messages, methods, classes and instances, class hierarchies (Inheritance), method binding, data types, variables, scope and life time of variables, arrays, operators, expressions, control statements, user input through command line arguments and Scanner class, type conversion and casting.